Traffic delays as Just Stop Oil protestors climb up major road bridge

-Dartford Crossing: what happened as Just Stop Oil protestors climb QE2 Bridge - latest M25 traffic updates
+Dartford Crossing traffic: M25 latest updates after Just Stop Oil protestors climb QE2 Bridge

 Police have closed a major road linking Essex and Kent after two people climbed up the Queen Elizabeth II Bridge